abbyazari/abbyazari.github.io/_pages/join.md

 Important Application Information:

 - The ARG application form requires a Google account for sign ins.
-If you are unable to access the form please email azari+gradapp@ualberta.ca.
+If you are unable to access the form please email aazari+gradapp@ualberta.ca.
 - Candidates who do not yet hold a MSc are strongly recommended to apply to the MSc program first; MSc students are funded, as are PhD students.
 - Applicants should plan to apply by **December 1, 2026** for the widest consideration for Fall 2027 programs.
 - When writing your interest statement to the UoA review the group's prior [publications](https://abbyazari.github.io/publications/) or current research themes in ARG.